 How much does it cost to enter?

-For non-New Zealand suppliers the entry fee is NZ$75 per wine plus a NZ$25 bank clearing fee.
+For non-New Zealand suppliers the entry fee is NZ$80 per wine plus a NZ$25 bank clearing fee.
 The supplier must pay any customs or excise duty that is charged on imported samples.

-What are the entry criteria under $25 wines?
+What are the entry criteria under for under $25 wines?

-For the under $25 classes from which the top-ranked Top 50 Gold medal-winning wines are selected for the six-week nationwide promotion, wine from any country can be entered and there is no restriction on the number of wines you can enter.
+For the under $25 classes, from which the top-ranked Top 50 Gold medal wines scoring 95 points or more (95+) are selected for the six-week nationwide promotion, wine from any country can be entered and there is no restriction on the number of wines you can enter.
 The entry requirements are that wines:

-• If selected for the Top 50 can be supplied to Foodstuffs DC in outers of 6 bottles
+- Can be supplied to Foodstuffs DC in outers of 6 bottles if selected for the Top 50

-What are the entry criteria for the new over $25 wine classes?
+What are the entry criteria for the over $25 wine classes?

-We’ve added new classes for selected New Zealand wines retailing over $25.
-These are shown on the Class Schedule and are for New Zealand Chardonnay, Pinot Noir, Syrah and Red Blends from specific regions, plus bottle fermented Brut, Blanc de Blancs and Rosé.
+We’ve have classes for selected New Zealand wines retailing over $25.
+These are shown on the Class Schedule and are for New Zealand Chardonnay, Pinot Noir, Syrah and Red Blends plus bottle fermented Sparkling and Rosé.
+These can come from anywhere in New Zealand, as last year’s regional requirement has been dropped.
+The entry requirements are:

 How do you judge the wines, especially the low alcohol wines and over $25 wines?

 Entries are judged using a double blind identification system and randomised repours to ensure every wine is treated equally.
-Wines are scored on the 100-point system and medals are awarded as appropriate: Gold 95 points and over, Silver 90 to 94 points, Bronze 85 to 89 points.
+Wines are scored on the 100-point system and medals are awarded as appropriate: Gold 95 points and over (95+), Silver 90 to 94 points, Bronze 85 to 89 points.

 Wines are judged in vintage order, younger before older.
 The Chief Steward, Shona White, ensures judges don’t taste any of their own wines entered into the competition.

-To avoid any possible bias wines marketed as lower or reduced alcohol that are entered in Class 15 will be judged within their varietal class.
-Similarly, wines in the over $25 classes will be judged in their varietal class, randomly positioned within the under $25 wines.
+To avoid any possible bias, wines marketed as lower or reduced alcohol that are entered in Class 15 will be judged within their varietal class.
+Similarly, wines in the over $25 classes will be judged in their varietal class with the under $25 wines.

-How do you select the Top 50 under $25 wines?
+How do you select the Top 50 and Champion wines under $25?

-We’re introducing a new layer to the judging to ensure the very best Gold medal-winning wines under $25 are in the Top 50 selection.
-The Panel Chairs will re-taste and rank the top scoring wines in each class and these top ranked wines will go into the Top 50.
-The top ranked wines also will be presented to the entire judging panel to determine the ten Champion wines.
+Following its successful introduction last year, a new layer of judging ensures the very best Gold medal wines scoring 95+ and retailing under $25 are in the Top 50 selection.
+Under $25 wines that have scored 95+ in each class are re-tasted and ranked by panel Chairs.
+These top ranked wines form the Top 50 selection.
+In addition, the top three wines of each varietal are then presented to the entire judging panel to determine the ten Champion wines.
+The entire judging panel then selects the Champion White and Champion Red wines.

 What happens to the top over $25 wines?